vkononov/fillable-pdf/README.md

 ## Known Issues

-1. This gem currently does not work with Phusion Passenger's [smart spawning](https://www.phusionpassenger.com/library/indepth/ruby/spawn_methods/#the-smart-spawning-method).
+1. Phusion Passenger's [smart spawning](https://www.phusionpassenger.com/library/indepth/ruby/spawn_methods/#the-smart-spawning-method) is not supported.
 Please see [Deployment with Phusion Passenger + Nginx](#deployment-with-phusion-passenger--nginx) for more information.

+2. Puma workers (process forking) is not supposed due to an [issue](https://github.com/arton/rjb/issues/88) with the [rjb](https://github.com/arton/rjb) gem dependency.

-2. If the gem hangs in `development`, removing the following gems may fix the issue:
+3. If the gem hangs in `development`, removing the following gems may fix the issue:

     ```ruby
     gem 'spring'
     gem 'spring-watcher-listen'
     ```

-3. Read-only, write-protected or encrypted PDF files are currently not supported.
+4. Read-only, write-protected or encrypted PDF files are currently not supported.

 ## Installation